-12 Definitions
+11 Definitions

-T Subject Access Request or SAR A request for access to data by a living person under the Act is known as a Subject Access Request or SAR.
+Subject Access Request or SAR A request for access to data by a living person under the Act is known as a Subject Access Request or SAR.
 All records that contain the personal data of the subject will be made available, subject to certain exemptions.
 Freedom of Information Request or FOI.
 A request for access to data held is dealt with under the Freedom of Information Act 2000 and is known as a Freedom of Information Request or FOI.
 Requests for the data of deceased people may be processed under this legislation.
-Personal data means data which relate to a living individual who can be identified directly or indirectly from the data, particularly be reference to an identifier.
-Personal Data Personal data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal).
-Examples of personal data are the name and address of an individual; email and phone number; a Unique Pupil reference number or an NHS number Certain personal data, special category data, is given special protections under the Act because misuse could create more significant risks to a person's fundamental rights and freedoms.
+Personal Data Personal data means data which relate to a living individual who can be identified directly or indirectly from the data, particularly be reference to an identifier.
+Personal data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal).
+Examples of personal data are the name and address of an individual; email and phone number; a Unique Pupil reference number or an NHS number Special Category Data Certain personal data, special category data, is given special protections under the Act because misuse could create more significant risks to a person's fundamental rights and freedoms.
 For example, by putting them at risk of unlawful discrimination.
 Information relating to criminal activities or convictions is not special category data but must be treated with similar safeguards in place.
-Special Category Data special category data includes: race or ethnic origin of the data subject their political opinions their religious beliefs or other beliefs of a similar nature whether they are a member of a trade union their physical or mental health or condition their sexual life sexual orientation Biometrics (where used for ID purposes) Genetics Data Controller The organisation which determines the purposes and the manner in which, any personal data is processed is known as the data controller.
-The schools are the data controller of all personal data used and held by the schools.
+Special category data includes: race or ethnic origin of the data subject their political opinions their religious beliefs or other beliefs of a similar nature whether they are a member of a trade union their physical or mental health or condition their sexual life sexual orientation Biometrics (where used for ID purposes) Genetics Data Controller The organisation which determines the purposes and the manner in which, any personal data is processed is known as the data controller.
+Each School is the data controller of all personal data used and held by that school.
+Data Processors Organisations or individuals who process personal data on behalf of the data controller are known as data processors.
+Employees of data controllers are excluded from this definition, but it could include suppliers which handle personal data on our behalf.